Congregation B’nai Israel is an extended family that celebrates together on joyous occasions and comforts one another in times of sadness.

 If you are interested in having your post Bar/Bat Mitzvah party at our facility, please see our Facility Rental page.

-Rabbi Spitz can help prepare for this wonderful and joyous occasion by discussing with the bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (engagement) to Huppah (marriage canopy) to Nissuin (marriage ceremony) to breaking the glass and helping personalize the ceremony.
-Rabbi Spitz also counsels the couple, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
-We also encourage the bride a groom to be called for an celebratory Aliyah to the Torah as an Aufruf at Shabbat morning services prior to the wedding.
-Please contact Rabbi Spitz to arrange a meeting.
+The Rabbi can help prepare for this wonderful and joyous occasion by discussing with the bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (engagement) to Huppah (marriage canopy) to Nissuin (marriage ceremony) to breaking the glass and helping personalize the ceremony.
+The Rabbi also counsels the couple, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
+We also encourage the bride and groom to be called for an celebratory Aliyah to the Torah as an Aufruf at Shabbat morning services prior to the wedding.
+Please contact the CBI office to arrange a meeting.
 Congregation B’nai Israel is happy to provide a spiritual setting for Jewish wedding ceremonies as well as our hall for receptions.
 Please see our Facility Rental page for more information.

 Funeral / Bereavement / Shiva

 Our tradition offers several powerful end of life rituals.
-Rabbi Spitz can meet with you to personalize a funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
+Our clergy can meet with you to personalize a funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
 CBI currently has cemetery plots available for purchase by members.
 We also have an active Chesed (Comfort) Committee to help with meals during mourning.
-Please contact Rabbi Spitz or contact the CBI office for more information.
+Please contact the CBI office for more information.

 Memorializing our family members is an important and honored tradition.
-Congregation B’nai Israel maintains a list of our Yahrzeits of our members’ loved ones, and acknowledges those of the upcoming week in our weekly email, by announcement during Shabbat morning services, and in our booklet on Yom Kippur.
+Anyone who needs to say Kaddish is welcome at our Friday evening services, Saturday morning services, Sunday morning minyan and Wednesday evening minyan.
+Congregation B’nai Israel also maintains a list of the Yahrzeits of our members’ loved ones, and acknowledges those of the upcoming week in our weekly email, by announcement during Shabbat morning services, and in our booklet on Yom Kippur.
 We have a memorial wall with Yahrzeit plaques which can be purchased and engraved with your loved one’s Hebrew/English names and dates.
 The plaques are lit annually on the appropriate date of remembrance.
 To order please contact the CBI office.
 You may click here to purchase.

 Sponsoring a Kiddush

 Sponsoring a Kiddush luncheon in honor of a life cycle event is a mitzvah.
 Whether using our kitchen staff or bringing in an outside caterer, we can help you plan the meal.
-Please contact Sandy Klein for more information.
+Please contact the office for more information.